Ahtwelay/ShopApp/README.md

 flutter run --no-sound-null-safety

-##You wil learn the following concept in this project
+## You wil learn the following  in this project

  1.futuer,async,await,authentication,providers in flutter.